sankalp404/youtube-app/README.md

-# ReduxSimpleStarter
+# Youtube App

-Interested in learning [Redux]
+Interested in learning how to make a Youtube App with React

 ###Getting Started###